sonalipalle/5130f2023/Palle-sonali_IWS1_progressreport/README.txt

 Income Management: Track various sources of income, specifying amounts, dates, and optional comments.
 Expense Categories: Organize expenses with categorization for easy record-keeping.
 Credit Card APR Reminders: Receive automated reminders for upcoming credit card APR due dates.
-Week 1 Progress:

-In the initial week of our project, we've achieved significant milestones in application development.
-We're delighted to announce the successful creation of a user-friendly frontend webpage that provides access to several crucial features:
+friendly frontend webpage that provides access to several crucial features:

 Dashboard: Users can now access a comprehensive dashboard for an overview of key financial metrics and data.
 Transaction Viewing: Our platform allows users to conveniently view their transactions, ensuring organized and accessible tracking of financial activities.